 U.S. Senator Rubio calls for review of TikTok's merger with Musical.ly

-WASHINGTON, Oct 9 (Reuters) - U.S. Senator Marco Rubio on Wednesday asked the Committee on Foreign Investment in the United States (CFIUS) to review TikTok owner Beijing ByteDance Technology Co's acquisition of Musical.ly.
+Oct 9 (Reuters) - U.S. Senator Marco Rubio on Wednesday said he will ask the Committee on Foreign Investment in the United States (CFIUS) to review TikTok owner Beijing ByteDance Technology Co's acquisition of Musical.ly.

-In a letter to Treasury Secretary Steven Mnuchin, Rubio said Chinese-owned apps "are increasingly being used to censor content and silence open discussion on topics deemed sensitive by the Chinese Government and Communist Party."
+"Today I will be asking CFIUS to review TikTok's acquisition of Musical.ly.
+Ample & growing evidence exists that TikTok's platform for western markets, including the U.S., are censoring content in line with China's communist government directives," the Republican senator said https://twitter.com/marcorubio/status/1181907273918099457?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Etweet in a tweet.

 The company's Chinese ownership and sudden spike in popularity have raised national security concerns among U.S. lawmakers, who are still reeling from revelations that Russia used social media platforms to meddle in the 2016 U.S. presidential election.

-Congress cannot compel CFIUS to review individual cases, but the powerful committee does have jurisdiction to review prior deals in perpetuity.
+Congress cannot compel CFIUS to review individual cases, but the powerful committee does have jurisdiction to review previously un-notified transactions in perpetuity.

-Rubio said China "is using these apps to advance their foreign policy and globally suppress freedom of speech, expression, and other freedoms that we as Americans so deeply cherish."

 Kunlun drew U.S. ire after it gave some Beijing-based engineers access to personal information of millions of Americans such as private messages and HIV status.

 ByteDance bought Musical.ly for nearly $1 billion in December 2017.
-It later shuttered Musical.ly and moved users to a revamped version of its own TikTok app, which serves non-Chinese markets.
+It later shuttered Musical.ly and moved users to a revamped version of its own app TikTok, which serves non-Chinese markets.

 Musical.ly, released in 2014, and TikTok, launched in 2016, both enable users to create and share short singing and dancing videos that are set to well-known songs, with numerous special effect filters.